DataDog/documentation/content/en/dashboards/scheduled_reports.md

 ## Overview

-Reporting automatically sends a visual summary of a dashboard to selected recipients on a schedule.
+Scheduled dashboard reports automatically send a visual summary of a dashboard to selected recipients on a schedule.
 The generated reports display images of widgets from a dashboard in a linear HTML format.

-{{< img src="dashboards/reporting/report_example.png" alt="An example report titled Checkout KPI Report showing a date, a description, a dashboard link, the name of the Datadog organization, and 3 images of dashboard widgets" style="width:70%;" >}}
+{{< img src="dashboards/scheduled_reports/report_example.png" alt="An example report titled Checkout KPI Report showing a date, a description, a dashboard link, the name of the Datadog organization, and 3 images of dashboard widgets" style="width:70%;" >}}

 ## Schedule a report